Medical and Dental College Admission Test: Seat distribution

 The seats are limited as there are some 3405 seats for admissions solely based on previous academic record (locally called open merit format) in public medical colleges and some 216 open merit seats in public dental colleges of Punjab only.
 In addition, some seats are reserved for foreign and dual nationality holders.
 There are also 76 seats for overseas Pakistanis.
 Overseas Pakistanis are not charged higher tuition fee as opposed to foreign nationals who pay around $10,000 per year, which is often far less compared to many institutes in other parts of the world.

 Test structure and scoring

-NMDCAT consists of multiple choice questions.
+NMDCAT consists of 180 multiple choice questions.
 Each question carries 1 mark with no negative marking for wrong answers.
-Total score is 200.
-68 questions are from Biology, 54 from Chemistry, 54 from Physics, 18 from English language, 6 from Logical reasoning.
+Total score is 180.

-Only in 2021 the total score was increased to 210.
-The next year the score was back to 200.
+in 2021 the total score was increased to 210.
+The next year the score was decreased to 200 and then in 2025 the score was decreased to 180 only.

 Syllabus

-The syllabus for the exam is available on the website of Pakistan Medical Commission.
+The syllabus for the exam is available on MDCAT Syllabus Official.
 It is claimed by the organization that it follows a common curriculum of HSSC.
 It consists of Biology, Chemistry, Physics, English language and Logical reasoning.

+Aggregate formula for merit

+The MDCAT merit formula, also known as the aggregate formula, plays a crucial role in determining the overall merit for admissions in medical and dental colleges in Pakistan.
+The formula comprises contributions from different academic stages, allowing a comprehensive evaluation of a candidate's qualifications.
+According to Medico Engineer Aggregate Calculator, the MDCAT aggregate formula is calculated as follows: